-At Jaysons pharmacy - Wollaton we aim to put the patient first and pride ourselves on delivering first class care to the community.
+At Jaysons - Wollaton we aim to put the patient first and pride ourselves on delivering first class care to the community.
 Unfortunately if you have experienced a poor service from us, or feel the need to lodge a complaint, we kindly refer you to our official complaints procedure.
 To ensure that your matter is resolved with speed and care please follow the complaints procedure in sequence.

 Stage 1: Local Resolution

-Please direct all complaints directly to Jaysons pharmacy - Wollaton.
+Please direct all complaints directly to Jaysons - Wollaton.
 You may contact us via telephone or write to us.
 Our contact details are as follows:

 97 Arleston Drive

 We will aim to contact within 20 days of receiving your complaint to see how best it can be resolved.

 If your matter is not resolved during the Local Resolution stage, the next step is to contact NHS England.
 You may write to NHS England at:

 You may mail or email you complaint to ‘email@example.com’.
 Please state: ‘For the attention of the complaints manager’ in the subject line to ensure your complaint is handled by the appropriate department.